George Kennion: Bishop of Bath and Wells

 In 1894 Archibald Primrose, 5th Earl of Rosebery called him to the bishopric of Bath and Wells.
 He was translated (legally taking up his new See) by the confirmation of his election on 17 October 1894 at St Mary-le-Bow.
 There he found no lack of work and ruled the diocese with tact and wisdom.
 He had some difficulties with the extreme high church movement in the church, but though he allowed much liberty there were limits he would not allow to be passed.
 He had in early life been associated with the evangelicals, but became a moderate high churchman.
 He did not take a leading part in ecclesiastical affairs, but was an excellent chairman of the English committee on faith and order.

 He was lecturer in pastoral theology at Cambridge University in 1899 and Ramsden preacher in 1901.
 In June 1901, he received an honorary doctorate in Divinity from the University of Glasgow.

 During the First World War, Kennion was not among the leading bishops preaching condemnation of Germany.
 He tended to encourage practical initiatives in his diocese, supporting recruitment of clergy to the Chaplaincies, naming clerical families and describing their activities in the War including recognition of individual gallantry awards, and promoting women volunteers to work in agriculture.
 He pressed his clergy to support wounded soldiers and sailors, using a 200-year-old adage.

-‘God and soldiers men adore

-In time of war, but not before:

-When peace returns, and things are righted,

-God is forgot, and soldiers slighted.’

-‘Let it not happen here’, Kennion added, but in the 1920s and 1930s it did happen.
+"Let it not happen here", Kennion added, but in the 1920s and 1930s it did happen.